ottoykh/LandsD-iB1000/README.md

 This code/ program is to decompose the LandsD iB1000 with code-less end-product.

-The following is a simple process to decompse and extraction features from iB1000,  user need to download the fullset seamless geodatabase from the LandsD hkmapservice then unzip the geoadtabase.
+The following is a simple process to decompse and extraction features from iB1000,  user need to download the fullset seamless geodatabase from the LandsD hkmapservice then unzip it.
 ## Demo
 - Download the Fullset Seamless geodatabase from LandsD